Making Your Compatible Partners Experience Safe & Successful

-It is also important to note that our optional identity verification service, which is powered by our partner RelyID, is not a background check.
 We rely on the honesty of our members when filling out our Relationship Questionnaire to supply us with their date of birth, marital status, city and state of residence, occupation, educational background and a myriad of additional items.
 Regardless of the connection you feel with any of your matches, we encourage you to do your own research before meeting in person.
 This can be anything from typing your match's name into a search engine, contacting your state or local municipalities to obtain public information, or using a paid service to obtain a full background report.
 Above all else, use common sense.
 Pay attention to the details someone shares and if you find anything that doesn't seem to add up, follow your intuition and close the communication.

 4. Make Your First Date Safe and Successful

 Meeting in person is a very exciting time.
 Most of all you just want to have fun and explore the level of chemistry that you share with your date, but don't let high hopes cloud your ability to exercise reasonable caution.

 - Choose the time and place of your date wisely.
 Meet in a public place at a decent hour during which lots of people will be around.
 Lunch dates work especially well.

 - Limit alcohol consumption or abstain entirely until you know the person better.

 - Use your own transportation, even when meeting someone who lives a great distance away from you.
 It's never a good idea to get into someone's personal vehicle on a first date.
 Wherever possible, drive yourself or take a taxi.